 The Diversity & Inclusion Council is proud to introduce the Florida State University Diversity & Inclusion Certificate.
 The certificate creates an opportunity for faculty and staff to explore strategic areas around diversity and to learn more about the ways in which they can assist in creating a welcoming and inclusive campus for all.
 The Diversity & Inclusion Certificate is a partnership between the Center for Leadership & Social Change, Human Resources and other diversity-related offices and programs across the university.

-Upon completing all 6 classes and the required Theory to Action Project, submit the completion form to email@example.com.
-By completing all the courses within the series, a participant can earn a Diversity & Inclusion Certificate of Completion.
-Participants must have their supervisor's approval to attend the classes if they occur during the employee's regular working hours.
-For additional program information, contact the Office of Training and Organizational Development at firstname.lastname@example.org, 850-644-8724 or visit www.hr.fsu.edu/train.
+Upon completing required core sessions, electives and submission of the Theory to Action Project, email the completion form to firstname.lastname@example.org.
+Participants must have their supervisor's approval to attend classes if they occur during the employee's regular working hours.
+For additional program information, contact the Office of Training and Organizational Development at email@example.com, 850-644-8724.

 The FSU Diversity & Inclusion Program requirements are:

 This online course introduces participants to the purpose and goals of the FSU Diversity & Inclusion Certificate.
 The Introduction & Certificate Overview presentation provides information about the program, program requirements as well as various resources you will be interacting with during your experience.
 This online course site will also serve as a repository for non-certificate elective and Theory to Action Project submissions.
 (PDDI01)